nextflow-io/nextflow/docs/process.rst

 When an output file name needs to be expressed dynamically, because it depends on a script parameter or on the value of some process inputs, you can define it by using a :ref:`Closure <script-closure>` statement.

-The closure can contain any arbitrary code and it must evaluate to a string that represent the target file name.
+The closure can contain any arbitrary code and it must evaluate to a string value that represents the target file name.
-It can access variables defined in the main script scope, input values declare in the process :ref:`input block <process-input>` and variables eventually defined in the process script block.
+It can access variables defined in the main script scope, input values declared in the process :ref:`input block <process-input>` and variables eventually defined in the process script block.
 For example::